-The current mature market exclusion limits the types of product categories eligible for the Federal procurement preference.
-The USDA describes mature market products as those biobased products with significant national market penetration in 1972, e.g. cotton shirts or towels and wood furniture.
+The current mature market exclusion limits the types of product categories eligible for the federal procurement preference.
+The BioPreferred Program describes mature market products as those biobased products with significant national market penetration in 1972, e.g. cotton shirts or towels and wood furniture.

-The USDA is proposing to remove the exclusion for products that are determined to have mature markets as part of its efforts to emphasize the intent to create new and emerging markets for biobased materials.
+The Program is also proposing to remove the exclusion for products that are determined to have mature markets as part of its efforts to emphasize the intent to create new and emerging markets for biobased materials.

 The proposed rule was published in the Federal Register (77 FR 25632) on May 1, 2012.
 Public comments on these proposed rule amendments are accepted until July 2, 2012.

-ASTM D6866 laboratory Beta Analytic is not affiliated with the USDA or the BioPreferred Program.
+ASTM D6866 laboratory Beta Analytic is not affiliated with the USDA BioPreferred Program.